|

 x 3" furring strips with two 10d nails at each joist.
 The furring should be a low-density wood, such as a soft pine,

-if tile is to be stapled to the furring.
 Lay furring strips from the center of the room to the edges.
 Find the center

 by snapping chalk lines from opposite corners.
 The ceiling center is where the diagonal lines cross.
 Place the first furring